Russian, Welsh, and Breton

-- The MP3s below use Virtual Studio Technology: this is NOT the real sound (my organ also has percussion, and sounds more natural), and someone needs to sing!
+- The MP3s below use Virtual Studio Technology: this is NOT the real sound (my organ has multiple registers and percussion, and sounds ... real), and someone needs to sing!

 - Lyrics or translations can be displayed live on a screen, karaoke-style.

 |An hini a garan||Trad. vannetais / Alan Stivell||br||1973||Her man has emigrated in search of work.|